-Other Matter - Making Reference to the Audits of Other Independent Accountants
+Other Matter - Making Reference to the Audits of Component Auditors

-We did not audit the financial statements of certain investment accounted for under the equity method, which reflected the associates and joint ventures under equity method in the amount of \$1,574,237 thousand, constituting 6% of consolidated total assets as of 31 December 2021.
-The related shares of profits from the associates and joint ventures under the equity method of \$92,457 thousand, constituting 4% of consolidated pretax income, and the related shares of other comprehensive income from the associates and joint ventures under the equity method of (\$3,467) thousand, constituting 2% of consolidated other comprehensive income for the year ended 31 December 2021.
+We did not audit the financial statements of certain investment accounted for under the equity method, which reflected the associates and joint ventures under equity method in the amount of NT\$1,575,688 thousand and NT\$1,574,237 thousand, constituting 5% and 6% of consolidated total assets as of 31 December 2022 and 2021, respectively.
+The related shares of profits from the associates and joint ventures under the equity method of NT\$81,531 thousand and NT\$92,457 thousand, constituting 4% and 4% of consolidated pretax income, and the related shares of other comprehensive income from the associates and joint ventures under the equity method of NT\$5,985 thousand and (NT\$3,467) thousand, constituting 3% and 2% of consolidated other comprehensive income for the year ended 31 December 2022 and 2021, respectively.
 Those financial statements were audited by other independent accountants, whose reports there on have been furnished to us, and our audit results are based solely on the reports of the other independent accountants.